imrane-boucher/ds_proj_nobel_winner/README.md

 ![alt text](https://github.com/imrane-boucher/ds_proj_nobel_winner/blob/master/images/usa_yn_violin.png)

 **Main findings**:
-* Nobel prize winners affiliated to a top 10 shangai university have on average more downloads and more citations, interstingly they also seem to publish less work.
+* Nobel prize winners affiliated to a top 10 Shangai university have on average more downloads and more citations, interestingly they also seem to publish less work.
 Nobel prize winners also score higher h indexes than regular economists.
 Overall nobelization seems to require strong academic performance and pair recognition.
-* According to the violin plot, it seems that on average regular economists (non nobel winners) working in the us seem to have higher academic performance (h index) than others.
-For nobel winners no clear pattern is reflected from the violin plot
+* According to the violin plot, it seems that on average regular economists (non-nobel winners) working in the us seem to have higher academic performance (h index) than others.
+For Nobel winners, no clear pattern is reflected from the violin plot

 ## Model Building:

-I split the data into a training and test set and made sure to maitain an equal proportion of each class in bot sets.
+I split the data into a training and test set and made sure to maintain an equal proportion of each class in bot sets.
 I trained three different models and cross-evaluated them with the ROC score since the Accuracy metric isn't very adapted for highly unbalanced datasets.

 three models:
-- **KNN Classifier: Baseline for the model** (no tuning to adapt to unbalanced dataset)
+- **KNN Classifier: Baseline for the model** (no tuning to adapt to the unbalanced dataset, used as a baseline)
-- **Cost-sensitive Logistic Regression** (tune the model to adapt for data unbalance)
+- **Cost-sensitive Logistic Regression** (tuned the model to adapt for data unbalance)
-- **Random Forest with random undersampling** (again tuned the model to adapt for data unbalance + RF can fit complex non linear classification problems + I had a lot of y/n features ex: usa_yn, top10_shangai_yn etc.)
+- **Random Forest with random undersampling** (again tuned the model to adapt for data unbalance / RF can fit complex non-linear classification problems / I had a lot of y/n features ex: usa_yn, top10_shangai_yn etc.)

 ## Model Performance:

 The Random Forest with random undersampling outperformed the two other models.
-The primary metric I relied on was **recall** as the first aim of my model was to correctly recognize the largest number of nobel prize winners so it could then classify positively non yet nobel promissing economists (so the model was intendend to keep a loose precision which explain the modest F2 score)
+The primary metric I relied on was **recall** as the first aim of my model was to correctly recognize the largest number of Nobel prize winners so it could then classify positively non yet Nobel promising economists (so the model was intended to keep a loose precision which explains the modest F2 score)

 **Performance of the Random Forest with random undersampling on the test set**: